|Title:||Head Men's Lacrosse Coach|

 ranked Hampden-Sydney College for the first time ever, and in 2007

 they stopped nationally ranked St. Mary’s College.
-Last
+In 2012,

-spring, UMW received votes in the national poll for the fourth
+UMW received votes in the national poll for the fourth time

-time and tied the school record for wins in a season, with 11.
+and tied the school record for wins in a season, with

 Glaeser, who also served 18 years as head coach for UMW’s nationally renowned women’s soccer program, has posted more than 250 combined wins in the past decade and received eight conference Coach of the Year awards.
 In addition to the lacrosse program’s evolving into a power, his women’s soccer team also thrived, advancing to the sweet sixteen in 2003 after upsetting second-ranked Messiah College in the regional semifinals and moving to the elite eight in 2004 by topping Ohio Wesleyan in the sweet 16.
 In November 2007, it was announced that Glaeser would be a single-sport lacrosse coach beginning in 2008-09.